hunzsig/hunlook/src/book/singluar/en_us/example/description.md

 local txtArray = Game().combineDescription(whichAbility, nil, "abilityBase", "myAbility")
 ```

-#### If your object defines a description function, you can also use the specific abbreviation &lt;D&gt; to import the function's callback data
+#### Ability、Item、Unit objects defines a description function, you can also use the specific abbreviation &lt;D&gt; to import the function's callback data

-> You can refer to the existing writing methods of Ability, Item, and Unit.

 ```lua
 -- 对象定义descrption特殊引入